Tristan Thompson’s Mistress Lani Blair Reportedly Living In His Cleveland Home

-Tristan Thompson’s alleged mistress, Lani Blair, may be taking up residence at his Cleveland home now the he and Khloe Kardashian have moved back to L.A. for the summer.
+Tristan Thompson’s alleged mistress, Lani Blair, may be taking up residence at his Cleveland home now that he and Khloe Kardashian have moved back to L.A. for the summer.

 According to a June 18 report by In Touch Weekly Magazine, Tristan Thompson and Khloe Kardashian have officially moved back to California, at least for the summer, but their house isn’t empty.
-Sources tell the magazine that Lani Blair has moved in to the lakeside Cleveland home, and that she’s loving every minute of living at Tristan’s residence.
+Sources tell the magazine that Lani Blair has moved in to the lakeside Cleveland home and that she’s loving every minute of living at Tristan’s residence.

 An insider claims that Lani Blair is very “happy” to be in Cleveland and living at Tristan Thompson’s home.
 Blair allegedly “loves” being there, despite the fact that Khloe Kardashian just recently moved out of the house.